Hildegard Peplau: Peplau's Six Nursing Roles

-Peplau's Developmental Stages of the Nurse-Client Relationship
+Stages of the Nurse-Client Relationship

 Orientation Phase

 The orientation phase is initiated by the nurse.
 This is the phase during which the nurse and the patient become acquainted, and set the tone for their relationship, which will ultimately be patient centered.
 During this stage, it is important that a professional relationship is established, as opposed to a social relationship.
 This includes clarifying that the patient is the center of the relationship, and that all interactions are, and will be centered around helping the patient.
 This phase is usually progressed through during a highly impressionable phase in the nurse-client relationship, because the orientation phase occurs shortly after admission to a hospital, when the client is becoming accustomed to a new environment and new people.
 The nurse begins to know the patient as a unique individual, and the patient should sense that the nurse is genuinely interested in them.
 Trust begins to develop, and the client begins to understand their role, the nurse's role, and the parameters and boundaries of their relationship.

 Identification Phase

 The client begins to identify problems to be worked on within relationship.
-The goal of the nurse is to help the patient to recognize his/her own interdependent/participation role and promote responsibility for self.
+The goal of the nurse is to help the patient to recognize their own interdependent/participation role and promote responsibility for self.